 Static vs. Dynamic Fire Dampers: What’s the Difference?

-Home / Uncategorized / Static vs. Dynamic Fire Dampers: What’s the Difference?
+Home / Fire Dampers / Static vs. Dynamic Fire Dampers: What’s the Difference?

-Fire dampers help detect excessive heat, such as you would experience during a fire — did you know a fire can cause a room to reach up to 2,000 degrees Fahrenheit?
-Once the temperature of the room reaches 165 degrees Fahrenheit, the fusible link attached to the damper melts, causing the damper to close.
-In rooms or buildings where higher temperatures are normal, there are specialty fusible links that melt at around 210 degrees Fahrenheit.
+Fire dampers have a critical role in detecting excessive heat, such as that generated by a fire.
+Did you know that fires can raise room temperatures to a scorching 2,000 degrees Fahrenheit?
+When the ambient room temperature hits 165 degrees Fahrenheit, a fusible link attached to the damper melts, prompting the damper to close.
+In environments where higher temperatures are typical, specialized fusible links melt at around 210 degrees Fahrenheit.

 Static Fire Dampers